 It’s probably safe to say that we have all heard of birthstones, and you might even know what your birthstone is.
-If you don’t, do not fear: we are going to discuss birthstones and their history, and we will tell you what your birthstone is.
+If you don’t, do not fear: we are going to discuss the various birthstones and their history, and we will tell you what your birthstone is.

 Basically, a birthstone is a gemstone associated with the month that you were born.
 There is a birthstone chart associated with the months of the year, which is the most popular one.
 But there is also one associated with the zodiac calendar.
 The two charts are quite similar but, due to the way the zodiac calendar is set up, are not identical in every way.